Lockheed T-33: Notable accidents and incidents

-On 20 August 1971, Pilot Officer Rashid Minhas was scheduled to fly a Lockheed T-33 jet trainer from PAF Base Masroor in Karachi.
+On 20 August 1971, Pilot Officer Rashid Minhas was scheduled to fly a T-33 from PAF Base Masroor in Karachi.
 Matiur Rahman, an instructor pilot, saw Minhas about to take off and joined him via the instructor's seat.
 Rahman then attempted to hijack the T-33 in midair, intending to fly the plane to India, defect, and join the Bangladesh Liberation War.
-Minhas sent a message to control tower that he had been hijacked before being knocked unconscious.
+Minhas sent a message to the control tower that he had been hijacked before being knocked unconscious.
 The now alerted Pakistani Air Force scrambled F-86 Sabre jets but were unable to locate the T-33.
 In the meantime, Rashid regained consciousness and there was a struggle between the two pilots and the plane crashed in Pakistan, 40 kilometers from the Indian border, killing both pilots; the precise cause of the crash is unknown.